MullaiVen/Smart-Military-Helmet/README.md

 • Integrated multiple sensors such as GPS, gyroscope, accelerometer, and temperature sensor to provide real-time situational awareness and environmental monitoring.

-• Designed a user interface and control system that allows soldiers to interact with the helmet using ¬¬-¬¬¬buttons.
+• Designed a user interface and control system that allows soldiers to interact with the helmet using buttons.